rodu30/i18n-kit/README.md

 To change the language and formatting rules just create a new instance of the I18n class with the same options and the new locale.

-To get the current locale use the `locale` getter:

 > Note: Currently the locale can't be changed for an existing instance because mutating the object
 > can have unpredictable side effects e.g. when used in multiple components.
 Another problem is that
 > mutated objects can't be compared against earlier versions (important in React to re-render
 > components).

-Use the `locale` getter to get the current locale:
+To get the current locale use the `locale` getter:

 ```js
 const locale = i18n.locale;